 Maynooth University is a research intensive institution with a strategic goal to be recognised as playing a leading international role in a number of thematic areas of research that address some of the major societal challenges of the 21st century.
 In pursuit of this goal, the University is committed to (a) building its capacity for research and scholarship to the highest international standards, (b) enhancing the postgraduate and postdoctoral experience, (c) supporting individual scholars and (d) further enhancing our national and international profile.
-The University research strategy builds upon the strengths in Maynooth, which are structured to align with national and international research priorities.
+The University research strategy builds upon strengths in Maynooth, which are structured to align with national and international research priorities.
+The University's approach as articulated in the University Strategic Plan 2018-2022 was deemed by the Review Team for the University's CINNTE Institutional Review (2018/19) as being a 'realistic proposal...to build research capacity--with quality assurance plans--in line with actual University expertise and potential as well as national need' (commendation 20).

 Maynooth University's Research Institutes and Designated Research Centres are an important element of the University's strategic plan to build research capacity and a research culture of international quality and outlook.
+The Review Team of the 2018/19 CINNTE Institutional Review recognised the importance of the Institutes and Research Centres for the University and commended 'the effective use of research institutes to cultivate an inclusive research culture and research initiatives across departmental lines, capable of attracting large-scale EU funding' (commendation 21).